An impoverished nation now finds a commodity to be too expensive though it really hasn’t changed in price in over four decades – in terms of silver.

 By Louis James, Chief Metals & Mining Investment Strategist, Casey Research, with Krassimir Petrov.
 Next gold mania?
 You’ve got to wait a few years, says Petrov.
 Meanwhile, reflation is causing bubbles around the world, and they’ll implode.

-By johnnygeneric: In a human life, 47 years isn’t all that long.
+In a human life, 47 years isn’t all that long.
 So this is a personal data point of how the Fed has managed, or rather mismanaged, or rather utterly and willfully destroyed, the dollar since his mom sold their trailer in 1966 – and what that would mean in gold today.

 “I’m sitting on cash,” Felix Zulauf said when he was asked in an interview where he was putting his money.
 With decades of asset management experience under his belt, he’d founded Zulauf Asset Management in Switzerland in 1990.
 But now he was worried—and has turned negative on just about everything.